uf-hobi-informatics-lab/SDoH_SODA/README.md

 # Usage
-- download the models and unzip into this directory you should have:
+- download the models and unzip into this project root directory, you should have:
     - ./models/ner_bert
     - ./models/re_bert
-- cd to the ```./scripts``` directory
+- then, cd to the ```./scripts``` directory
 - execute pipeline as
 ```shell
 bash run_pred.sh -i <input data directory> -c gpu_id